Install Foswiki with Nginx on Ubuntu 24.04

 Download Foswiki files

 To always install the latest version, check the download page for Foswiki.
-Get the download link and download the archived package to your computer.
-Then, extract it.
+Get the download link, download the archived package to your computer, and then extract it.

 First, navigate to the /tmp/ directory and download the Foswiki files.
-Next, extract the content into the Foswiki folder in the Nginx root directory.
+Then, extract the content into the Foswiki folder within the Nginx root directory.

-Next, run the commands below to change Nginx root folder permissions so the Foswiki app can function correctly.
+Next, run the commands below to set the correct permissions for the Nginx root folder so the Foswiki application can work properly.

 cd /tmp